This page updated July 14, 2023.

 The co-ed Hoogerheide Team is for experienced cyclocross racers who are high-school aged, want to be a part of a competitive race team, and have mastered the competencies of the Devo program or have graduated from the CX High program.
 This is the continuation of our Red Squad High School MTB/Road program and includes all the coaching, mentorship, and team building activities that make our team so successful.
 Most team riders also participate in the fall season of High School MTB racing simultaneously, and the disciplines complement each other.
-The program is led by coaches Joe Lewis, Michael Robson, Margell Abel, and Pete Webber.
+The program is led by coaches Pete Webber, Michael Robson, Margell Abel, and others.

-Riders that are new to cyclocross and would like to be part of the Hoogerheide team should reach out to Coach Pete Webber (email) before registering.
+Riders that are new to BJC and would like to be part of the Hoogerheide team should reach out to Coach Pete Webber (email) before registering.
 Riders with no cyclocross experience must participate in CX high before they can be considered for Hoogerheide.

 - Includes full-time coaching, training plan, and mentorship

 - Practices are Tuesday & Wednesday, 4:30 – 6:30 pm

 - Racing is expected for this group, includes race day support

 - Participation in out-of-state race trips require added fees.

 A quick intro to cyclocross for High School MTB racers who are new to CX.
 We’ll host 3 practices on Monday evenings and teach you the basic skills needed to try your first race.
 Cyclocross bike is not required, MTB is OK.
 Come see why cyclocross is so much fun, and how it helps you become a better mountain bike or road racer.

 - Practice on 3 Mondays: Sept.
 11, 18 and 25

 - Cost $120